Skip to main content

 #

-Texas summers are brutal, but that doesn’t mean your senior portraits have to suffer.
+The best fabrics for senior pictures in Texas heat are linen and cotton in earth tones or soft pastels, and sessions should be scheduled in the last 90 minutes before sunset.
 With the right outfit choices and a few practical tips, you can look amazing even when it’s 100 degrees out.

 Fabric Matters